Maxawa/CBL/technical_reflection.md

 <img src="simplified bidirectional comm outlined.png" width="320" height="203" />

-This data exchange is established using our Unity implementation in combination with ROS 2.
+This data exchange is established using Unity in combination with ROS 2.

 ### Achievements
 The digital twin receives real sensor data through ROS 2 in the form of costmaps, and it is able to save these.